Sedation Dentistry · Murrieta, CA

 Full Medical Review

-Dr. Bao reviews your complete health history, medications, and allergy profile before recommending any sedation method.
+I review your complete health history, medication list, and allergy profile before recommending any method.

 Emergency Preparedness

-Emergency oxygen, reversal agents, and ADA-compliant emergency kits are maintained and checked on a documented schedule.
+Emergency oxygen, reversal agents, and ADA-aligned emergency supplies are maintained and checked on a documented schedule.

 Trained Team